ciricc/easyvk/README.md

 *   Use helpers - utility for creating something that you need everyday
 *   Use saved session, cache data to saved session
 *   Catch errors like Captcha error and others
+*   Configure all that you want or not (utils can bee disabled or enabled by you)

 ## EasyVK provide